 As Siete Hamminga puts it, "ROBIN is a great example of the commercialization of science.
 It represents the best of both worlds: a solid scientific base combined with committed entrepreneurship – resulting in an explosive mixture."

 Although there are no formal links between the organizations, TNO serves as one of ROBIN's strategic suppliers, extending its R&D capacity.
-TNO has no shares in the company: ROBIN is entirely privately owned.
+ESA and TNO have no shares in the company: ROBIN is entirely privately owned.